anthonyharrison/csaf/CONTRIBUTING.md

 - `isort` sorts imports alphabetically and by type
 - `black` provides automatic style formatting.
 This will give you basic [PEP8](https://www.python.org/dev/peps/pep-0008/) compliance.
 (PEP8 is where the default python style guide is defined.)
 - `flake8` provides additional code "linting" for more complex errors like unused imports.
-- `pyupgrade` helps us be forward compatible with new versions of python.
+- `pyupgrade` helps to be forward compatible with new versions of python.

 ### Running isort by itself